 WintersleepJanuary 05, 2017

-It has been quiet before, in uninhabited places and remote areas.
+I’ve been in quiet places before, in uninhabited and remote areas.
 This place wasn’t uninhabited, and hardly remote, but its stillness was even more tangible.
 I never saw more than a few people in these little villages.
-A farmer feeding his sheep, a woman leaving a hairdressers shop with a christmas coiffure.
+A farmer feeding his sheep, a woman leaving a hairdressers salon with a christmas coiffure.
 Most shops were closed though.
 Just for the holidays or indefinitely, I couldn't tell.
 But after a while, I realized the quietness was not because the streets were empty.
 It was because there was no wind.
 I never felt or heard the wind blowing.
 Not even a breeze of air fumbling with leaves or branches.
 A frozen landscape, often muted in a layer of fog.